Wage and Hour Claims

 California and Federal laws impose laws and regulations related to the hours worked and pay earned by employees in California.
 Generally, these laws cannot be changed by a private agreement between the employer and employee.

-- Fails to provide timely meal and rest breaks (generally non-exempt employees must receive a 30-minute, uninterrupted, off-duty meal break for every 5 hours of work and a 10-minute rest period for every 4 hours of work);
+- Failure to provide timely meal and rest breaks (generally non-exempt employees must receive a 30-minute, uninterrupted, off-duty meal break for every 5 hours of work and a 10-minute rest period for every 4 hours of work);

-- Provides inaccurate or incomplete wage statements;
+- Inaccurate or incomplete wage statements;